ROCm/amd_matrix_instruction_calculator/README.md

 The values contained in lanes 0-31 and 48-63 are ignored by the Matrix Cores for this instruction.

 ### Example of Using the BLGP Modifier to Change the B Matrix Layout
-Some matrix multiplication instructions in AMD Instinct&trade; accelerators using the CDNA&trade; 1 and CDNA 2 architectures have encoding modifiers that allow static changes of which input matrix values are fed into the Matrix Cores.
+Some matrix multiplication instructions in AMD Instinct&trade; accelerators using the CDNA&trade; 1, CDNA 2, and CDNA 3 architectures have encoding modifiers that allow static changes of which input matrix values are fed into the Matrix Cores.
 These can help the performance of matrix multiplication applications by allowing software to quickly perform multiple matrix multiplications without spending time rearranging data in the registers.

 One of these input modifiers (stored in bits 63:61 of the VOP3P-MAI instruction encoding) is the B-matrix Lane Group Pattern, BLGP.